 Not all cities match their reputations.
 Top destinations may be overcrowded and dull, but so-called dangerous cities may be hidden gems to experienced travelers.

-While scrolling through the popular travel community on Reddit, I came across a thread asking users to share the cities that subverted their expectations in both good and bad ways.
+While scrolling through a popular travel forumn, I came across a thread asking users to share the cities that subverted their expectations in both good and bad ways.

 Here are the top responses.